magdalenastoyanova/Radar/README.md

     Authorized user
   * User has access to trips page.
   * User has access to add trip page.
-  * User has access to his own profile page.
   * User DOES NOT have access to login page.
   * User DOES NOT have access to register page.